The legalization of cannabidiol products across many U.S. states has skyrocketed its sales.

 To date, the FDA has approved only one cannabis-derived and three cannabis-related drug products.
 Only a licensed healthcare provider may prescribe these products.

 Epidiolex is an FDA-approved drug containing a purified form of THC.
 It's used to treat seizures associated with Lennox-Gastaut syndrome or Dravet syndrome for patients aged 1 and older.

 No other cannabis-related or cannabis-derived drug may make an FDA approval claim on their label.

 All CBD products, including foods, supplements, etc., must come with a warning which states that the product isn't FDA approved.

+Not meeting CBD label management compliance guidelines can lead to recalls.
 Here are some of the most common reasons for CBD product recalls.

 Dietary supplements are foods that complement your diet and don't constitute an entire meal.